debiki/talkyard-prod-one/README.md

 Next things for you to do:

 - In the browser, follow the getting-started guide.
+- Send an email to `support at ed.community` so we get your address, and can contact you to inform you about security issues and about major softgrade upgrades that might require you to do something manually.
 - Copy backups off-site, regularly.
 See the Backups section below.
 - Pay for some send-email-service (e.g. https://www.sparkpost.com, they seem
-  inexpensive), and configure email server settings in `conf/app/play.conf`.
+  inexpensive), and configure email server settings in `/opt/ed/conf/app/play.conf`.
-- Configure Gmail and Facebook login — I should write instructions for this.
+- Configure Gmail and Facebook login:
+  - At Google, Facebook, GitHub and Twitter, login and create OpenAuth apps, then add the API keys and secrets to `play.conf` — I should write instructions for this.
-- Send an email to `support at ed.community` so we get your address, and can contact you to inform you about security issues and about major softgrade upgrades that might require you to do something manually.